-She was referred to hospital for investigations.
-At the hospital a number of investigations were carried out in April 2005, including a cervical smear test.
+Her GP referred her to the hospital for investigations.
+At the hospital, Jessica underwent numerous investigations, including a cervical smear test.
 The cervical smear was reported as normal.
-In fact the test was abnormal.
+However, the test was in fact abnormal.
 It showed evidence of a severe cell change.

-In November 2006 Jill returned to her GP complaining of heavy periods and inter-menstrual bleeding.
-She was referred to the hospital and was seen later that month.
-Following investigations by a specialist Jill was diagnosed with cervical cancer.
+Almost two years later, Jessica returned to her GP complaining of heavy periods and inter-menstrual bleeding.
+The GP referred her to the hospital.
+A specialist carried out investigations and, finally, diagnosed Jessica with cervical cancer.

-It appeared that Jill was responding well to treatment and was referred back to the care of her original hospital.
+Jessica seemed to respond well to treatment.
+They referred her back to the care of her original hospital.

-However, in January 2008 Jill returned to her GP complaining of back pain and was referred to hospital for investigations.
-These investigations revealed that her cancer had returned, and spread to her lungs.
+However, some months later, Jessica returned to her GP complaining of back pain.
+Her GP then referred her to hospital for further investigations.
+Sadly, these investigations revealed that her cancer had returned, and spread to her lungs.

-Jill underwent surgery on the lung during August 2008 and surgery by way of pelvic exenteration in October 2008, following which she required a permanent colostomy and had to self-catheterise.
+Jessica underwent surgery on the lung during just over six months later.
+Two months later, she had surgery by way of pelvic exenteration.
+As a result of this, she required a permanent colostomy and had to self-catheterise.

-Our investigations showed that the cervical smear test done by the hospital in April 2005 had been reported wrongly and that had this been reported correctly Jill would have been treated by way of hysterectomy, and, on the balance of probabilities, would have led to a complete cure.
-We obtained expert evidence from a Consultant in Clinical Oncology
+Our investigations showed that the cervical smear test done years ago by the hospital had been reported wrongly.
+Had Jessica have received a correct report, she would have had the option of a hysterectomy.
+We obtained expert evidence from a consultant in clinical oncology that, on the balance of probabilities, this would have led to a complete cure.

-The Defendant admitted in June 2009 that they had breached their duty of care owed to Jill but did not admit that this breach of duty had led to Jill’s subsequent pain and additional treatment.
+The Defendant admitted that they had breached their duty of care owed to Jessica.
+However, they did not admit that this breach of duty had led to Jessica’s subsequent pain and additional treatment.

-The Defendant eventually admitted that its breach of duty had caused Jill’s ongoing problems and offered an interim payment of £30,000 and asked for information to consider the full value of the claim, which we provided.
+The Defendant eventually admitted that its breach of duty had caused Jessica’s ongoing problems.
+They offered an interim payment of £30,000 and asked for information to consider the full value of the claim, which we provided.

-On the basis of this information the Defendant offered £235,000 to settle the claim in October 2010, which Jill was happy to accept.
+On the basis of this information, the Defendant offered £235,000 to settle the claim.

-The Defendant also paid all of Jill’s legal costs so she had nothing to pay throughout the case or at the end.
+The Defendant also paid all of Jessica’s legal costs so she had nothing to pay throughout the case or at the end.